progmusicbyvoid-svg/void-booking-site/README.md

 3. Analytics: privacy-friendly (e.g., Plausible/Umami) with a data-policy link.

 4. Accessibility pass: run a quick ARIA/contrast check and add skip-links.

+5. Add explicit licensing to the media in the repo.